Shen Peiping: Career

 Shen was born in Shidian County, Yunnan in February 1962.
 Shen entered Baoshan University in September 1979, majoring in Chinese language, where he graduated in August 1981.

-After the Chinese economic reform, Shen became involved in politics in August 1981 and joined the Chinese Communist Party in April 1985.
+After the reform and opening up, Shen became involved in politics in August 1981 and joined the Chinese Communist Party in April 1985.

 In August 1981, Shen worked as a teacher in Shidian Meddle School until July 1989.

 In July 1989, he worked in People's Government office of Shidian County as an officer, until October 1996.

 In January 1998 he was promoted to become party chief of Tengchong County (now Tengchong), a position he held until January 2003.

 Shen served as the deputy secretary general of People's Government of Yunnan Province between January 2003 to November 2004.

 In November 2004, he was appointed the deputy party chief of Simao and mayor of Simao, he remained in that position until April 2007, when he was transferred to Pu'er and appointed the deputy party chief and mayor of Pu'er.
 Shen was elevated to the party chief of Pu'er in December 2009.

 In January 2013, Shen was promoted to become the vice-governor of Yunnan.